 Note that you cannot delete the last remaining tab-page.
+The entries can also be Copy and Pasted to any tab on this dialog.

 The values in the Data Table will update twice per second (2 Hz).
 The data comes from the 1553 BM internal current value table.
 Therefore the BM must be running or the Data Table will not see new data.